Everything About KLAT Test 2026

 Nearly all Korean educational establishments and businesses accept and trust the certification for admission and employment.

-It is also beneficial when you apply in any other country for positions that require the Korean language.
+It is also beneficial when applying in other countries for positions that require Korean.

-The aim is to determine whether the candidate is proficient enough to live in South Korea, work as an employee at a Korean business, etc.
+The aim is to determine whether the candidate is sufficiently proficient to live in South Korea and work as an employee at a Korean business.

-You will also understand Korean culture and customs better.
-This knowledge can assist you with a comfortable stay in the country.
+You will also better understand Korean culture and customs.
+This knowledge can help ensure a comfortable stay in the country.

 Unlike TOPIK, KLAT follows the Common European Framework of Reference for Languages (CEFR) guidelines.